Spine Surgeons treating Lumbar Osteoarthritis

 • Non-Steroidal Anti-Inflammatory Drugs (NSAIDs): NSAIDs, such as ibuprofen or naproxen, are commonly prescribed to reduce inflammation and alleviate pain.
 These medications target the inflammatory process that often accompanies osteophyte formation, especially when there is nerve irritation.

-• Analgesics: Over-the-counter pain relievers, like acetaminophen (Tylenol), help pain management.
+• Analgesics: Over-the-counter pain relievers, like acetaminophen (Tylenol), help with pain management.
 In some cases, doctors will prescribe stronger prescription pain relievers if over-the-counter medications are ineffective.

 • Corticosteroids: Oral corticosteroids or steroid injections are often used to reduce severe inflammation and provide temporary relief from pain.
 Epidural steroid injections directly into the affected area can reduce swelling and irritation around the nerves.